 Have you heard about Airbnb guests throwing noisy parties and leaving not so pleasant rubbish in the building or about neighbours complaining after confronting drunken guests?
-Vetting your Airbnb guests is the most important thing in preventing such events from happening!
-Here’s our list of things that you should think about when vetting your Airbnb guests.
+Don’t worry and stay tuned, our tips to vet your Airbnb guests can prevent such events from happening!

 Keeping your terms clear will make you and your property safer and more protected from damages!
 Additionally, asking for a deposit will certainly make your guests feel more responsible.
 Let them know about how and when you plan to reimburse them and clarify the circumstances under which the deposit will not be returned in the rental agreement!